HomeCommunity ConnectionsTransition Academies Empower Students to Envision College Success

 “For these kids, socialization primarily occurs at school, and they often go home without engaging much with others, or they interact online with their digital connections,” said Kristen L. Adanti-Pedersen, ’95, special education teacher in East Haven.
 “Through this program, we make a concerted effort to minimize phone usage and focus on enhancing their communication skills, which are essential socially and professionally.”

-Led by Nadine Gannon, director of adult education, HTA similarly focuses on essential vocational training, employment skills, and hands-on work experience in tandem with personal growth.
+Led by Nadine Gannon, director of the Hamden Transition Academy and adult services for Hamden Public Schools, HTA similarly focuses on essential vocational training, employment skills, and hands-on work experience in tandem with personal growth.
+This year marks the 21st year of the partnership between HTA, Southern Connecticut State University, and Hamden Public Schools, a collaboration dedicated to supporting these students’ successful transitions into adulthood.
 As students prepare to age out of the program, many successfully secure employment or connect with agencies that can continue to support their development.

 During the students’ recent campus visit, Interim President Dwayne Smith met with them and reaffirmed Southern’s commitment to inclusivity and student development.